IN THE MOUNTAINS OF FIRE

 Yet lately rumors have trickled in from the faraway Charadoc down south, something or other about the government inviting in Tilián agents, only to have these turn on them in some ghastly fashion.
 I normally do not heed such rumors from the outside world, but circumstances make it suddenly pressing.)

 And then, once we have stilled them all, we climb down quickly to plunder their bullets and their weaponry.
-And then we flee, for all we’re worth, before any of their own discover this evidence that the land alone did not kill these men, for what use do Mountain Maidens have of guns?
+And then we flee, for all we’re worth, before any of their own discover this evidence that the land alone didnt kill these men, for what use do Mountain Maidens have with guns?

 (I tell them more, the soft evidence gradually hardening, at least to me.
 I fear their disbelief, and then I find myself wishing for it, wishing that they didn’t listen so intently, nodding as though what I say means more to them than I can possibly imagine, that they comb my every word for clues to something even darker than my fears…)